How To Cook Rice

 Final Word

 Cooking rice isn’t too hard.
-If you follow these instructions, you can get it down to a science and always prepare delicious rice.
-May God Bless this world, Linda
+If you follow these instructions, you can turn it into a science and always prepare delicious rice just the way you want it for that next meal.
+May God bless this world, Linda

 Copyright Images: Rinsing Rice AdobeStock_136870136 by Africa Studio, White Rice AdobeStock_215243566 by Kungverylucky, Different Rice AdobeStock_218205225 by Pixel-Shot.